btcspry/3d-wallet-generator/README.rst

 -  Add option to import your own addresses/private keys
 -  Offset the white in the QR code (instead of just offsetting the black)
+- If you want any of these developed faster, send us a gift to our donation address above.